Lepton Number Violation: from $0\nu\beta\beta$ Decay to Long-Lived Particle Searches: Conclusion

 \section{Conclusion}

-This work shows the complementarity between $\onbb$-decay and LLP searches with ATLAS/CMS and the proposed MATHUSLA detector as probes of lepton number violation.
+This work has focused on the interplay between $\onbb$-decay and LLP searches as probes of TeV-scale lepton number violation.
+We have utilized a simplified model that generates the LO, long-range $\onbb$-decay amplitude and that adds to the Standard Model a minimal set of new particles and interactions -- a framework that one expects to hold in complete theories such as the RPV SUSY.
+In this context, our analysis demonstrates the complementarity between $\onbb$-decay and LLP searches with ATLAS/CMS and the proposed MATHUSLA detector as probes of the parameter space of lepton number violation.
 The LNV interactions may involve particles below the electroweak scale, giving positive $\onbb$-decay signals and a long decay length.
-We adopt a simplified model framework to illustrate this interplay, which is expected to hold in complete theories such as the RPV SUSY.

 These $\onbb$-decay and LLP searches have different dependence on the parameters, namely the couplings $g_L$, $g_Q$ and the masses $m_S$ and $m_F$.
 The $\onbb$-decay depends on the combination $g_L^2 g_Q^2/(m_S^4 m_F)$.
 For the LLP searches, the production cross section of $pp\to S^\pm \to e^\pm F$ gets increased for larger $g_Q$, smaller $m_S$, and larger $g_L/g_Q$.
 The probability of $F$ traveling long enough and decaying inside the LLP detectors is sensitive to the decay length of $F$.
 Small $g_L g_Q$ and small $m_F$ are typically needed to have a long enough decay lifetime.